ga4gh/ga4gh-schemas/doc/source/schemas/genotypephenotype.rst

     ECO or OBI is recommended
   :type evidenceType: OntologyTerm
   :field description:
     A textual description of the evidence.
 This is used to complement the structured description in the evidenceType field
   :type description: null|string
+  :field info:
+    Additional annotation data in key-value pairs.
+  :type info: null|map<array<string>>

   Evidence for the phenotype association.
   This is also a stub for further expansion.
 We should consider moving this into it's own schema.

 .. avro:record:: FeaturePhenotypeAssociation

   :field id:
   :type id: string
-  :field phenotypeAssociationId:
+  :field phenotypeAssociationSetId:
     The ID of the PhenotypeAssociationSet this FeaturePhenotypeAssociation belongs to.
-  :type phenotypeAssociationId: string
+  :type phenotypeAssociationSetId: string
   :field features:
     The set of features of the organism that bears the phenotype.
         This could be as complete as a full complement of variants, or as minimal as the confirmed variants that are known causation for the annotated phenotype.
         Examples of features could be variations at the nucleotide level, large rearrangements at the chromosome level, or relevant epigenetic markers.
 Relevant genomic feature types are suggested to be those typed in the Sequence Ontology (SO).

         The feature set can have only one item, and must not be null.